 Methods

+Christmas Bird Count

 Statistical model

-We modeled Christmas Bird Counts, yi,k,t, for grid cell i encompassing count circle k during year t, as a random variable from a negative binomial distribution.
-Expected values for counts per grid cell, μi,t, were assumed to be a function of spatially-structured grid-cell, count-effort, and year effects.
+We modeled CBC count data, yi,k,t, for grid cell i encompassing count circle k during year t, as a random variable from a negative binomial distribution.
+Expected values for counts per grid cell, μi,t, were assumed to be a function of spatially-structured grid-cell (ϵi), count-effort (Ei,k,t), and year (Ti,k,t)effects plus unmodeled among-circle variation (κk).
 The linear predictor for μi,t took the form

 logμi,t= αi+ϵilogEi,k,t+τiTi,k,t+ κk.
 (Eq.
 1)

-Parameters αi were modelled as cell-specific random intercepts with CAR structure (Besag et al. 1991), where values came from a normal distribution, with a conditional mean related to the average of adjacent cells, and with conditional variance proportional to the variance across adjacent cells and inversely proportional to the number of adjacent cells.
-Spatial structure was incorporated into αi to allow for information about relative abundance to be shared across neighboring cells.
+Parameters αi were modelled as cell-specific random intercepts with a CAR structure (Besag et al. 1991).
+Values came from a normal distribution, with a conditional mean related to the average of adjacent cells, and with conditional variance proportional to the variance across adjacent cells and inversely proportional to the number of adjacent cells.
+Spatial structure was incorporated into αi to allow for information about baseline[?] relative abundance to be shared across neighboring cells.

 Parameters ϵi were modeled as spatially-structured, cell-specific, random slope coefficients for the effort effect.
-Spatially varying coefficients (Gelfand et al. 2003, Banerjee et al. 2014, Congdon 2014) were modelled with CAR structure (Besag et al. 1991), where slopes came from a normal distribution with a conditional mean related to the average of adjacent cells, and with conditional variance proportional to the variance across adjacent cells and inversely proportional to the number of adjacent cells.
+Spatially varying coefficients (Gelfand et al. 2003, Banerjee et al. 2014, Congdon 2014) were also modelled with a CAR structure (Besag et al. 1991).
+Slopes were drawn from a normal distribution with a conditional mean related to the average of adjacent cells, and with conditional variance proportional to the variance across adjacent cells and inversely proportional to the number of adjacent cells.
 Spatial structure was incorporated into ϵi to allow for information about the effort effect to be shared across neighboring cells.
 Effort was represented by Ei,j,k, the number of party hours expended during a count, where a party hour was the count effort of one party of unspecified size for one hour.
 Pairing log-transformed counts with log-transformed effort in the linear predictor yielded a power function for effort correction, a flexible mathematical form that accommodated a decreasing, linear, or increasing impact of effort on expected counts (Butcher and McCulloch 1988, Link and Sauer 1999).

 Parameters τi were modeled as spatially-structured, cell-specific, random slope coefficients for the year effect.
-Spatially varying coefficients (Gelfand et al. 2003, Banerjee et al. 2014, Congdon 2014) were modelled with CAR structure (Besag et al. 1991), where values came from a normal distribution, with conditional means and variances as described above.
+Spatially varying coefficients (Gelfand et al. 2003, Banerjee et al. 2014, Congdon 2014) were also modelled with CAR structure (Besag et al. 1991), where values came from a normal distribution, with conditional means and variances as described above.
 Spatial structure was incorporated into τi to allow for information about the year effect to be shared across neighboring cells.
 Year, represented by T, was transformed before analysis such that max(T) = 0, and each preceding year took an increasingly-negative integer value.
 Given the scaling of effort and year variables, expαi could be interpreted as a cell-specific expected count given one party hour of effort during the final year in the time series.